centminmod/centminmod-fail2ban/readme.md

 ## customising fail2ban

-If you need to modify the default created fail2ban filters located at `/etc/fail2ban/filter.d`, indead of editing the `/etc/fail2ban/filter.d/filtername.conf` you should create an override file at `/etc/fail2ban/filter.d/filtername.local` with the modified settings to override the defaults.
+If you need to modify the default created fail2ban filters located at `/etc/fail2ban/filter.d`, instead of editing the `/etc/fail2ban/filter.d/filtername.conf` you should create an override file at `/etc/fail2ban/filter.d/filtername.local` with the modified settings to override the defaults.
 This ensures your changes survive update changes to the `/etc/fail2ban/filter.d/filtername.conf`.

 ## examples